amalraj28/pdf_to_audiobook/README.md

      * pyPDF2
      * pyttsx3

- 4. Then run the main.py file from terminal using command `python3 main.py`.
+ 4. Then run the main.py file from terminal using command `python3 main.py` or `python main.py` as per Operating System.
  5. Follow the instructions as displayed during program run
  6. That's it!!!
 PDF is converted to audiobook🥳🥳